JGL/DiplomaInAppleDevelopment-AutumnWinter2022/README.md

 - **Coding One**: Swift and Swift UI.

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
+Test will be sat on Tuesday 24/1/2023, duration two hours.
+This test will be worth 50% of your overall unit mark.
   2. Practical Exam: students will be individually asked to write a basic program to demonstrate the application of creative coding to a set problem.
-(50%)
+Exam will be sat on Tuesday 31/1/2023, duration two hours.
+This exam will be worth 50% of your overall unit mark.

 - **Product One**: Team App Design, User Experience Research and Rapid prototyping.

   1. Presentation: You will present your creative work to your peers and upload the ‘slide deck’ from the presentation.
-(100%)
+Presentation will be given on Friday 3/2/2023, duration 30 minutes.
+This presentation will be worth 100% of your overall unit mark.

 - **ML One**: Introducing Machine Learning with Core ML.

   1. Multiple Choice test: students will be presented with a series of questions relating explicitly to course content.
 They must choose between up to 4 potential correct answers per question.
-(50%)
+Test will be sat on Thursday 26/1/2023, duration two hours.
+This test will be worth 50% of your overall unit mark.
-  2. Presentation: You will give a presentation around a Apple ML model to your peers and upload the ‘slide deck’ from the presentation.
-(50%)
+  2. Presentation: You will give a presentation around a Apple ML model to your peers and the upload of the ‘slide deck’ from the presentation.
+Presentation will be given on Thursday 2/2/2023, duration 30 minutes.
+This presentation will be worth 50% of your overall unit mark.

 ### Block 2 Assessment